Deployment Guides#

 Note

-• For AWS AMI deployments, the default password for the web interface admin user is the instance ID of the Scrutinizer instance, which can be copied from the Instance Summary view of the AWS console.
+• For AWS AMI deployments, the default password for the web interface admin user is the instance ID of the Replicator instance, which can be copied from the Instance Summary view of the AWS console.

 • Replicator now shares the same UI with Plixer One/Scrutinizer (requires Scrutinizer 19.7.0+ and Replicator 20.0.0+).
 The IP address for accessing the web interface is assigned during the initial setup process after the appliance first boots.